 BRAC invites its investors to engage in its work leading economic development for the nine-parish region.
 This information provides an overview of the resources and services BRAC offers to businesses and explains opportunities for involvement.

-We are passionate about the current and future potential for the Baton Rouge Area, and encourage you to get to know us better, and to become involved.
+We are passionate about the current and future potential for the Baton Rouge Area.
+We encourage you to get to know us better and to become involved.
 Your investment in BRAC will serve to benefit the region, as well as your own business goals.

 BRAC executes a variety of events throughout the year, featuring thought leadership and general business topics.
 BRAC investors are encouraged to become involved in BRAC events.
 Click here for a list of upcoming events.
 Following are examples of regular programs

 Our investors believe that BRAC plays a singularly important role in leading the region toward the vision of a Baton Rouge Area that is one of the strongest economies and premier business locations in the country.
 To that end, investors engage with our work by serving on a variety of councils and committees to addresses high-priority competitiveness factors across a range of public policy areas, including education and workforce, small business and entrepreneurship and transportation.